Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 Three reasons 2026 is the best year for European rail travel:

-1. The extraordinary carbon advantage — rail produces 90% less CO₂ than equivalent flights on most European routes
+1. The carbon advantage — rail produces 90% less CO₂ than equivalent flights on most European routes

-2. The extraordinary network maturity — high-speed rail now connects all major European city pairs in under 6 hours
+2. The network maturity — high-speed rail now connects all major European city pairs in under 6 hours

-3. The extraordinary Nightjet expansion — the ability to eliminate flights on overnight routes entirely while gaining hotel-equivalent accommodation
+3. The Nightjet expansion — the ability to eliminate flights on overnight routes entirely while gaining hotel-equivalent accommodation

 The High-Speed Grid